jpedro/jpedro/README.md

   Its `README.md` will appear on your public profile.
 You are reading it now.

 - [`USER/USER.github.io`](https://github.com/jpedro/jpedro.github.io)
-  hosts the [jpedro.github.io](https://jpedro.github.io) little site.
-I write strong ignorant opinions there that I regret 2 months later.
+  can host the [USER.github.io](https://jpedro.github.io) little site.
+You can write strong ignorant opinions there that you will regret 2 months later.
   What's not to like?

 - [`USER/.github`](https://github.com/jpedro/.github) hosts Github known
   files, for repos that don't define them themselves.